What you need to know

 - The impact of parking restrictions implemented due to construction activities.

-A person may have one disabled persons' parking permit.
+A person may have one accessible parking permit.
 Please note that holding a permit will not guarantee a parking space.

 For more information on disabled parking permits, please visit the VicRoads website.

-How to apply for a disabled parking permit
+How to apply for an accessible parking permit

 Can I use an interstate or overseas disability parking permits in Victoria?